 The ingredients are peeled prawns, garlic, olive oil, parsley and sometimes sliced chilli peppers are also added to give it a spicy flavour.

-If you have enjoyed reading this article, you can continue to do so with our online Spanish lessons at Your Spanish Hub.
+If you have enjoyed reading this article about the most popular Spanish tapas, you can continue to do so with our online Spanish lessons at Your Spanish Hub.

 Expand your knowledge of Spanish culture and learn Spanish in a well-structured way with the guidance of an accredited native teacher.
 You can take a look at our catalogue of Spanish classes or our Membership Programme.
 You can also book your trial class with us today and meet your teacher.